vijaymocherla/endyn/README.md

 References to the source code and research papers are provided where needed.

+> Note: The package is still not complete and may contain experimental code blocks.
+Also, I am not actively developing this package for the moment.

 ## Installation
 To install `ENDyn`, clone this repository and compile it using the `setup.py` file.
 Make sure to get the dependencies mentioned here.
 It is recommended that you use the conda recipe provided here.